By Neal Taparia - 03/29/2021

-Oftentimes, when starting to learn to play Solitaire, newbies will move cards around as fast as possible, buildings stacks and moving piles without any heed to overall strategy.
+Oftentimes, when starting to learn to play Solitaire, newbies will move cards around as fast as possible, building stacks and moving piles without any heed to overall the strategy.
 But the better move is often to wait before moving stacks of cards around until the right opportunity presents itself.
 This teaches delayed gratification, which often results in a better chance to win.
-Delayed gratification is useful not only in personal affairs but in business or work decisions, as well.
+Delayed gratification is useful not only in personal affairs but in business or work decisions as well.
 Unfortunately, not enough people learn this skill as children.

 As the name suggests, it is primarily a game for one.
 While multiplayer card games have their own set of benefits, Solitaire games require self-reliance and independence coming from a solo game.
 It teaches you to rely on their intuition and judgment without external input, helping you overcome second-guessing yourself.

 One of the less-discussed benefits of Solitaire is also its potential for introspection.
 The solitude provided by the game creates a perfect space for reflection and self-awareness.
 As players go through the deck of cards, they typically find themselves deep in thought.
 The game becomes a meditative journey where you can reassess your life choices, and ponder over decisions, or simply get in touch with your inner emotions and feelings.
 For many, this time spent alone with the cards becomes a great opportunity for personal growth and self-understanding, adding yet another layer to the therapeutic value of solitaire.